adrian-dybwad/DGTCentaurMods/README.md

 - **Predefined Positions** - Load test positions (en passant, castling, promotion) or puzzles/endgames from the Settings menu.
 Physical board correction mode guides you to set up the position correctly.

 ### Board Emulation (Universal)
-The board simultaneously advertises as multiple e-board types and auto-detects which protocol an app uses - this is why it's called UNIVERSAL:
+Universal-Chess can advertise as multiple e-board types and auto-detect which protocol a connected app uses:
 - **DGT Revelation II / Millennium** - Use the Centaur as a Bluetooth DGT e-board with apps, Rabbit plugin, Livechess, etc. Works with Chess for Android and Chess.com app (experimental).
 - **DGT Pegasus** - Emulate a DGT Pegasus.
 Works with the DGT Chess app.
 - **Chessnut** - Emulate a Chessnut board for compatible apps.